mjbradvica/ChainStrategy/README.md

 #### Custom Payload Objects

 You may create a custom implementation of the IChainPayload interface if you like.
 It only has one property that must be implemented.
-This property is checked by each default handler before each handler executes.
+This property is checked by each handler before it executes.
 If the value is true, the chain is aborted and returned to the caller.

 ```csharp
 public interface IChainPayload